 With more and more businesses using virtual and temporary offices, email has become the primary form of professional communication.
 Whether between co-workers or with a potential prospect, your emails should always be professional and concise.
 With many of us constantly on-the-go, it’s easy to shoot someone a quick email from your mobile sans proofreading.
 So here are a few reminders to ensure that your emails remain polished and pithy:

-At AdvantEdge Business Centers we pride ourselves on offering all employees and clients with gourmet coffee (and tea) selections in our sleek business lounges and kitchen areas.
+At AdvantEdge Business Centers we pride ourselves on offering all employees and clients with gourmet coffee (and tea) selections in our sleek business lounges and cafe areas.
 Many people find that they cannot make it through the workday without their morning cup of Joe (or second cup at lunch … or third in the afternoon).
-There is much debate surrounding the supposed ill-effects of daily caffeine intake: some people claim that they’re absolutely addicted to the bitter brew and without it feel noticeably drowsy or irritable.
-However the following article highlights the latest research showing some surprising health facts about coffee:

 It's tax time here for the executive office industry!
 So it probably is for you too, and if you thought preparing your personal taxes was difficult, wait until you take on the maze of forms and regulations necessary for filing taxes for your business.
 Tax conundrums are abundant, but so are solutions.
 Here are some suggestions to get your business pointed in the right direction.

 Just like any other industry, the executive suites industry has a specific terminology that can be slightly confusing to someone in search of available office space.
 Luckily, the AdvantEdge blog is here to help!
 So polish up your office lexicon with the following lingo*: